-Most global organisations (both Indian and multinational) create special meetings where their senior executives can meet and confer.
-Given the importance of these interactions and their impact on the organisation, technologies that enable crystal clear audio and video communication are a pre-requisite in these rooms.
-Most executive briefing centres are built to accommodate about 10 to 15 participants, but in some cases this can go upto 20 to 30 seats for larger organisations.
+Most global organizations (both Indian and multinational) create special meetings where their senior executives can meet and confer.
+Given the importance of these interactions and their impact on the organization, technologies that enable crystal clear audio and video communication are a pre-requisite in these rooms.
+Most executive briefing centers are built to accommodate about 10 to 15 participants, but in some cases, this can go up to 20 to 30 seats for larger organizations.

 Acoustic and lighting performance are two critical aspects of the design of such rooms.
 Lighting should be well dispersed with uniform lighting performance across the room area.
 The acoustic treatment of walls and ceilings is also critical to ensure audio clarity, especially during conferencing applications.

 Actis suggests the following design application in these rooms: